[Interview] Does North Macedonia really exist?

 Prior to that, the territory had been ruled by Bulgaria, Serbia, and, going further back, by the Ottoman Empire.

-Despite that, for Pendarovski, the people who lived there always had their own ethnic identity.
+Despite this, for Pendarovski the people who lived there always had their own ethnic identity.

 But "the Bulgarians are saying that all of our history up to 1945 was Bulgarian.
-That everything from the 10th century up till then has been Bulgarian," the president noted.
+That everything from the 10th century up till then has been Bulgarian," Pendarovski noted.

 "They're saying ethnic Macedonians do exist ... [but] that all of a sudden we woke up one morning [in 1944] and said: 'Aha!
-We're really ethnic Macedonians now, [but] yesterday, we were ethnic Bulgarians'," he added.
+We're really ethnic Macedonians now, [but] yesterday we were ethnic Bulgarians'," Pendarovski added.

 "So, that's absolute historical nonsense," he said.

-It might not matter what Bulgaria thought, if it were not for the fact Sofia is now blocking Skopje's EU accession talks unless North Macedonia formally accepts its views.
+It might not matter what Bulgaria thought, if Sofia was not now blocking Skopje's EU accession talks unless North Macedonia formally accepted its views.

-Bulgaria wants its version of history to be enshrined in a new bilateral treaty, or in a new annex to an existing one from 2017, before it lifts its veto on the EU process.
+Bulgaria wants its version of history to be enshrined in a new bilateral treaty, or in a new annex to an existing treaty from 2017, before it lifts its veto on the EU process.

-It also wants its views to be inscribed in the EU negotiations.
+It also wants its ideas to be inscribed in the EU negotiations.

 "A 'Macedonian language' or ethnicity did not exist until 2 September 1944.
 Their creation was part of the overall building of a separate non-Bulgarian identity [by Yugoslavia], aimed at cutting the ties between the population of the ... [region] and Bulgaria," Sofia said in a six-page memo recently circulated to EU states and seen by EUobserver.